-modoboa-admin.py, a command line tool, lets you deploy a ready-to-use Modoboa site using only one instruction:
+modoboa-admin.py is a command line tool that lets you deploy a ready-to-use Modoboa site.
+To create a new instance into ./instance, you just have to run the following command:

 Note: You can install additional extensions during the deploy process.
 To do so, use the --extensions option which accepts a list of names as argument (--extensions ext1 ext2 ...).
 If you want to install all extensions, just use the all keyword like this --extensions all.